Why Is Alcohol So Addictive?

 Early Exposure

 Environmental factors, such as exposure to alcohol at a young age, can increase the risk of developing alcohol addiction later in life.
 Adolescents who begin drinking early are more likely to develop dependency due to the impact of alcohol on the developing brain.
+For example, a teenager who regularly drinks at social gatherings may find it harder to refrain from alcohol as an adult.

 Stress and Trauma

 Experiencing high levels of stress, trauma, or adverse life events can increase the likelihood of alcohol addiction.
 Alcohol is often used as a coping mechanism to numb emotional pain or manage stress, which can lead to habitual use and dependency.
+Consider the case of someone who turns to alcohol after a traumatic event, finding temporary solace in its effects but eventually becoming reliant on it to face everyday challenges.

 Psychological Aspects